-The institution has a functional alumni association which connects the campus with thealumni.
-The alumni association facilitates the alumni to conduct alumni meeting, guest lectures, Career guidance programmes for our students.
-This association seamlessly provides information of the employment opportunities in the respective disciplines and beyond.
+The institution has a functional Alumni Cell which connects the campus with the alumni.
+The Alumni Cell facilitates the alumni to conduct alumni meeting, guest lectures, career guidance programmes for our students.
+This association seamlessly provides information of the employment opportunities in the respectivedisciplines and beyond.
 The alumni play a vital role in formulating the curriculum and state-of-the-art-syllabus align with the employment opportunities.
 Every department has strong engaed with their alumni.
 In certain departments the alumni are invited as chief guest / resource person for the events organised by the department level students associations.
 In certain departments the alumni substantially contribute the agumentation of laboratory infrastrucre / equipments.
-Every year at least 5 batches of alumni conduct alumni meet in the campus.

-File Description Documents Upload relevant supporting document No File Uploaded
+File Description Documents Upload relevant supporting document View File